dishb/monstera/README.md

     | macOS/Linux | Windows |
     | --- | --- |
     | `pip3 install -e .` | `pip install -e .` |

+## Code of Conduct
+We ask that you respect others and read the full Code of Conduct in the [`./.github/CODE_OF_CONDUCT.md`](https://github.com/dishb/monstera/blob/main/.github/CODE_OF_CONDUCT.md) file.

 ## License:
 This project is licensed under the `MIT License`.
 The full copyright can be found in the [`./LICENSE.md`](https://github.com/dishb/monstera/blob/main/LICENSE.md) file.